 - community building

-Here are some of FSM staff’s thoughts.
+Here are some of FSMN staff’s thoughts.
 This process:

 - leads to better community